dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

 - how fear alters the direction/orientation of attention (i.e. causes people to orient their attention/cognition towards more immediate time/space/ideas)
-  - that is, when you provoke a fearful state of mind (especially during the transition into that fearful state), the person withdraws their dispersion of attention towards objects, places, times, memories, ideas and the like that are “closer” or of higher priority towards their current context.
-  - how this impacts cognitive processes, specifically with regard to how the person restricts or filters their consideration of ideas in the “frame/perspective” to smaller timescales
-  - focus on spatial, temporal, and “epistemological” constriction
   - is this related to a pupil dilation or contraction (evidence of the correlation of instinctual response to the inner cognitive processes)

+> ...
+For love is preserved by the link of obligation which, owing to
+> the baseness of men, is broken at every opportunity for their
+> advantage; but fear preserves you by a dread of punishment which
+> never fails.

+Love acts through its field using as a conduit the triangulation of an object between two subjects or between the subjects themselves, whereas fear acts on the subject itself, purely in relation to the subject's objectification of some phenomena which may not be entirely conscious.
+Therefore, love depends on network effects and thereby carries with it all the complexities thereof (cite examples, pictures).
+However, since fear's action on subjects arises without a necessary dependency on social relationships and network effects, ...

 ### fear pulls people apart, love pulls people together.

-- while the fields of love and fear both influence and are influenced by people's attention, the distinction between love and fear arises in one's intention to influence the object. specifically, do they intend to pull it closer or push it away. fear causes the dispersion of one's attention to focus inwards on immediate space, time and ideas, whereas love causes one's attention to open outwards to include more possibilities.
+- while the fields of love and fear both influence and are influenced by people's attention, the distinctions between love and fear arise in the types of subject/object relationships that act as conduits of influence and in one's intention to influence objects or other acting subjects.  specifically, do they intend to pull such objects closer or push them away. fear causes the dispersion of one's attention to focus inwards on immediate space, time and ideas, whereas love causes one's attention to open outwards to include more possibilities.
   - love facilitates the discussion of new possibilities by influencing the intention, motivation and structure of social interaction. art flourishes during times of peace, prosperity and